 The Composers of the Ukrainian Diaspora Research Project was initiated in 2001 when Pittsburgh musicologist Taras Filenko, PhD, approached Ukraine Millennium Foundation president Gordon (Bud) Conway, offering to research and author the project.
 The UMF Board supported the concept and received permission from the Alberta Gaming and Liquor Commission to use gaming funds to pay for the long-term project.
 The project was to include the biographies of approximately 40 composers living and working outside Ukraine.
 It was originally conceived as a book, but ultimately has become a compilation placed into the Bohdan Medwidsky Archives of the Kule Centre at the University of Alberta.

 Phase One, completed in 2021, contains articles on 21 composers of the Ukrainian diaspora.
-Written primarily in Ukrainian, the files have been translated into English and edited by Lada Hornjatkevyc.
+Written primarily in Ukrainian, the files have been translated into English and edited by Lada Hornjatkevyc from 2008 to 2021.

 In a letter dated from October 3, 2001, Dr. Filenko related the rationale of the project: